Patrick Ewing, back in March Madness, has a message for his doubters

 But Ewing does appreciate what that four-day run at Madison Square Garden has allowed him to do.

-“I have shut a lot of people up,” Ewing said this week during a Zoom call with reporters as 12th-seeded Georgetown prepared to face fifth-seeded Colorado on in the first round of the NCAA men’s tournament Saturday.
+“I have shut a lot of people up,” Ewing said this week during a Zoom call with reporters as 12th-seeded Georgetown prepared to face fifth-seeded Colorado in the first round of the NCAA men’s tournament Saturday.
 “When I got this job, there were a lot of people … that said, ‘Why are they giving him this opportunity when there are other people better suited for the job?’
 Well, I’m shutting them up.”

 Those who witnessed Ewing working, wondering when he would get his chance as a head coach, are relishing his long-awaited recognition.
 This moment required plenty of patience.